Discover more from Chaos Engineering

 It’s regarded so highly because, not only did he invent Classification and Regression Trees, Bootstrap Aggregating, and Random Forest, but because he changed the nature of statistics.

 It was Dr. Breiman’s pragmatic perspective and thoughtful writing that shaped my approach to modeling data.
-I am neither Bayesian nor Frequentist, I am a Pragmatist—choosing the tool that best works for the data.
+I am neither Bayesian nor Frequentist, I am a Pragmatist1—choosing the tool that best works for the data.

 Thanks for reading Chaos Engineering!
 Subscribe for free to receive new posts and support my work.